 First, congratulations on taking the first step into becoming a professional photographer!
-Sleeklens’ products will prove to be lifelong companions in your post-production sessions.
+Sleeklens products will prove to be lifelong companions in your post-production sessions.

-In order to ensure that your photoshop actions are installed properly, we will go through three different methods of installation, suitable for both Windows and Mac OSX users.
+In order to ensure that your Photoshop Actions are installed properly, we will go through three different methods of installation, suitable for both Windows and Mac OSX users.

-Keep in mind that when using this method you can’t change the location of the Actions later on or Photoshop will report an error as it won’t be able to track back the files.
+Keep in mind that when using this method you can’t change the location of the Actions later on or Adobe Photoshop will report an error as it won’t be able to track back the files.

 In the case that the above two methods don’t work… don’t worry!
 You can always use this reliable method.